haimcqueen/message_memory/README.md

 # WhatsApp Message Memory

-A production-ready FastAPI system that logs all WhatsApp messages from a business account to Supabase, with automatic voice transcription, PDF extraction, intelligent session detection, and automatic retry logic.
+A production-ready FastAPI system that logs all WhatsApp messages from a business account to Supabase, with automatic voice transcription, PDF extraction, and automatic retry logic.

 ## Features